 - 2.1 In response to a parent's or guardian's identification of those students who may require emergency attention because of a severe allergic reaction, the principal is to: - 2.1.1 Require the parent/guardian to provide the school with an appropriate and current ANAKIT or EPIPEN bearing an expiration date. - 2.1.2 Prepare, in consultation with parent/guardian and physician, a written action plan.
-Among other details the action plan is to address directions for students who are required to carry a current ANAKIT or EPIPEN bearing an expiration date in their possession. - 2.1.3 Make school-based employees aware of the identity of the student(s). - 2.1.4 Arrange an in-service for all school based employees, together with parent(s) and student(s) regarding the written action plan and the administration of the ANAKIT or EPIPEN. - 2.2 Prior to any school excursion the teacher is to comply with the procedures outlined in No. 1.5 above.
+Among other details the action plan is to address directions for students who are required to carry a current ANAKIT or EPIPEN bearing an expiration date in their possession. - 2.1.3 Make school-based employees aware of the identity of the student(s). - 2.1.4 Arrange an in-service for all school based employees, together with parent(s) and student(s) regarding the written action plan and the administration of the ANAKIT or EPIPEN. - 2.2 In response to a parent's or guardian's identification of those students who may require emergency attention because of a seizure, low blood sugar or other emergencies arising from pre-existing diagnosed medical conditions, the principal is to: - 2.2.1 Require from the child's doctor or specialist, a set of instructions outlining procedures to follow in the case of an emergency.